moloodbahar/Hotel-Recommendation-System/README.md

   • Considering context to give more accurate recommendations to each customer.

 ## Implementation
-LightFM was introduced for the first time by Maciej Kula (who was working for Lyst - a fashion shopping website) in [Kula 2015].
-LightFM is written in Cython and is paralellized via HOGWILD SGD (an update scheme to Parallelizing Stochastic Gradient Descent).
-He released a Python implementation of LightFM and made the source code for his paper and all the experiments available on Github .
 For embedding the features and contextualizing them, I used LightFM method as the core of my algorithm and I added some extra functionality to the main method.

 To know more about this project look at here : https://armanmolood.wixsite.com/moloodarman/post/context-aware-implicit-feedbackbased-hotel-recommender-system-for-anonymous-business-travellers